From 12.00pm-6.00pm

 Art, Textile & Photography

 A range of local artists and photographers will exhibit their work in our Whistler Gallery and throughout the building, including one of the photographers behind the brilliant Portrait of Norwich Road exhibition.
+Three local artists successfully secured funding from Suffolk County Council and Counterpoints Arts to support their work for the festival – Omidreza Ziadlou, Sadaf Niazi and Rabab Elshrife.

-Workshops & Activities
+Workshops and Activities

 Food

-Platforma festival takes place in a different English region every two years, produced by Counterpoints Arts in collaboration with local partners to showcase work, build capacity and share learning across the arts, migration and other sectors.
+Platforma Festival takes place in a different English region every two years, produced by Counterpoints Arts in collaboration with local partners to showcase work, build capacity and share learning across the arts, migration and other sectors.

-In October 2025, the 8th Platforma festival will take place across the East of England with a range of performances, exhibitions, talks and other events celebrating and supporting art by and about refugees and migrants.
+In October 2025, the 8th Platforma Festival will take place across the East of England with a range of performances, exhibitions, talks and other events celebrating and supporting art by and about refugees and migrants.
 This edition’s programme will embed a particular focus on exploring mental health and wellbeing through the lens of the arts and its impact on individuals and communities affected by experiences of displacement.

 The Platforma Community Takeover has been co-commissioned and co-produced by Counterpoints Arts, DanceEast and Suffolk County Council.